birminghamk/liri-node-app/README.md

 		-- no user input for movie = search for 'Back to the Future'

 	- node liri.js do-what-it-says
-		-- using fs Node package, LIRI will take text inside of random.txt and then use it to call onf of LIRI's commands
+		-- using fs Node package, LIRI will take text inside of random.txt and then use it to call one of LIRI's commands

 ## Technologies/Software
 	- Javascript/jQuery